barryclark/jekyll-now/_posts/2016-09-30-swot-analysis.md

         <tr>
           <td>
             <ul>
-              <li>When I took IELTS I scored 8.5 in Listening and 8 in Speaking.</li>
+              <li>When I took IELTS, I scored 8.5 in Listening and 8 in Speaking.</li>
-              <li>I am used to speaking before large groups of people, since I used to attend poetry reading competitions.</li>
+              <li>I am used to speaking in front of large groups of people, since I used to attend poetry reading competitions.</li>
+              <li>I consider myself to be a good listener.</li>
             </ul>
           </td>
           <td>
             <ul>
               <li>Creating a group presentation is part of the Core Skills module, as well as an excellent opportunity to improve in all three areas.</li>
-              <li>Placeholder</li>
+              <li>Books on this subject area are available in <a href="http://www.johnsmith.co.uk/aru">John Smith's Bookshop</a>.
+I can buy these books using my <a href="http://www.johnsmith.co.uk/aru/books-plus-scheme">Books Plus Card.</a></li>
             </ul>
           </td>
         </tr>